BestTimesToVisit.com Logo

 attraction

 Witness the Arno River and the Ponte Vecchio bathed in the soft glow of dawn from this iconic viewpoint.
-Arrive before the crowds to truly soak in the magic of Florence waking up, with the Duomo's dome piercing the sky.
+Arrive before the crowds to truly soak in the magic, perhaps with a freshly brewed espresso from a nearby kiosk.

 Best time: Apr-Oct